Q: What is it?

-- I know this is a stretch, but there is an assortment of MK games and consoles that I don’t currently own or have access to.
+- I know this is a stretch, but there’s an assortment of MK games and consoles that I don’t currently own or have access to.
 If you’re willing to part with something, feel free to contact me.
-I would like to base my research on real hardware (where applicable) and not rely on emulation if it can be helped, as emulation has a tendency of being wrong.
+I would like to base my research on real hardware (where applicable) and not rely on emulation if I can help it, as emulation is not always 100% accurate.

 - I could really use a new project logo.
-If you’re experienced in that sort of thing, I would love to see what you can come up with.
+If you’re experienced in that sort of thing, I’d love to see what you can come up with.
 The logo would be used in places like Twitter, Facebook, and this website.
-As a token of my gratitude, I will include your name in the project’s acknowledgements.
+As a token of my appreciation, I’ll include your name/URL in the project’s acknowledgements.

 - Donations toward my web hosting costs help a great deal.
 All donations go straight to my bill.
 Or, if you’re in need of hosting yourself, you could register with DreamHost and use mkbible.org as a referral.

 While I appreciate the support, I’m not looking for handouts.
-I do this because I’m passionate about the franchise and believe it deserves a greater source of documentation than what is currently available.
+I do this because I’m passionate about the franchise and believe it deserves a greater source of documentation than what is currently out there.

 Please keep in mind that this project is a labor of love and I’m doing it all on my own, so there’s no set time frame as to when anything will actually get done.
 Progress may screech to a halt at times.
 You will just have to be patient and keep checking back.
 In the meantime, you’re more than welcome to offer your critique.
 Feedback keeps me motivated!